ozencmustafa/AWS_Deployments/Dotnet_App_Deployment/README.md

 .NET Core, and others.
 Beanstalk takes care of provisioning, scaling, and managing the underlying infrastructure, so you can focus on your application code.

-### Here are the basic steps you can follow to create a ASP.NET application.
+### Here are the basic steps that you can follow to create a ASP.NET application.

 1. Create a new .NET project: Open Visual Studio and create a new ASP.NET Web Application project.
 Choose the Empty template and select the .NET Framework version you want to use.